Southern baseball beats Florida A&M to head to the SWAC Tournament Championship Game

 Trending News

-The Jags will play Alabama A&M tomorrow at 12 as the try to win their third straight SWAC title.
+The Jags will play Alabama A&M tomorrow at 12 as they try to win their third straight SWAC title.

 More News